NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     If using a curvature in shadow, have it fully phased in this far from shadow boundary in the shadow region (in units of pixels).

+--integrability-constraint-weight <float (default: 0.0)>
+    Use the integrability constraint from Horn 1990 with this value of its weight (experimental).

+--smoothness-weight-pq <float (default: 0.0)>
+    Smoothness weight for p and q, when the integrability constraint is used.
+A larger value will result in a smoother solution (experimental).

 --num-haze-coeffs <integer (default: 0)>
     Set this to 1 to model the problem as ``image = exposure * albedo * reflectance + haze``, where ``haze`` is a single value for each